LesnovArt/Node_start/README.md

 ## Logging and Debugging

 - `yarn debug` - node debug for developer mode
-- `yarn debug:prod` - node debug for prod mode
+- `yarn debug:prod` - node debug for prod mode (has no bunyan logger)
 - `yarn debug:auth` - node debug for auth in developer mode
 - `yarn debug:connect` - node debug for connection stuff in developer mode

+## Docker

+- run docker desktop or similar
+- run `docker-compose up --build` for first run and `docker-compose up` later.